 - 10. All graduate Voice, Choral Conducting, and Piano Accompanying and Coaching majors must take a proficiency examination in English, Italian, French and German Diction, and the International Phonetic Alphabet.
-Students who do not pass the proficiency examination will be assigned to an undergraduate diction course and/or may be required to re-take and pass the examination.
-The Voice Department will suggest options for preparing to re-take the proficiency examination. - 11.
+For students who do not pass all or part of the proficiency exam, the Voice Department will recommend courses or other options to prepare to re-take the exam.
+Students who do not pass the proficiency exam must re-take and pass the examination as a graduation requirement. - 11.
 Graduate students pursuing the M.M. or M.M.E. degrees must earn credit for at least two terms of choral ensemble experience.
 For students pursuing the M.M. degree, these credits must be earned in Symphonic Choir except when, by petition to the conducting faculty, permission is granted to substitute other experiences. - 12.
 All graduate students must pass a final oral examination in each major field.
 The oral examination may be scheduled only after completion of any and all non-credit-bearing courses being taken to remove deficiencies in musical preparation, and upon approval by the student's academic advisor.
 This stipulation does not apply to foreign language courses being taken to establish proficiency levels.
 The oral examination must be completed by the deadline published in the calendar section of this catalog.
 Please see "Oral Examinations" in the Academic Policies section of this catalog. - 13.
 A maximum of six graduate credits may be earned by transfer from other institutions with departmental approval.
 Credit by examination is not awarded at the graduate level except in the case of applied music.
 In the case of course waivers, the credits involved must be replaced with other elective course credits, unless stated otherwise by the department offering the course. - 14.
 Apart from workshops taken to satisfy choral ensemble requirements, students pursuing the M.M. or M.V.P. degree may present toward "Electives" a maximum of six Continuing Education credits.
 Students pursuing the M.M. or M.V.P. degree may present toward "Electives" a maximum of two credits of choral ensemble participation beyond "Core" requirements.
 Students pursuing the M.M.E. degree may present toward "Electives" a maximum of twelve summer workshop credits.
 After the completion of primary applied lesson requirements, students may enroll in elective applied lessons and count those credits towards "Free Electives."
 Elective applied lessons carry a fee.
 In some degree programs, "Electives" must be chosen from discrete lists of courses unless otherwise approved by the major field department. - 15.
 Students must register for applied study during the term when they plan to give a voice, organ, piano, or composition recital, unless this requirement is specifically waived by the applied department. - 16.
 Students in the M.M.E., M.A.T., and M.V.P. programs must register for 1 hour of thesis credit in the semester or summer term in which thesis work begins, in the semester or summer term in which work is completed, and in any other semester or summer term in which assistance is provided by the thesis advisor. - 17.
 In addition to the information given here and on the following pages, students are referred to individual department handbooks for additional information and requirements.